emilc1808-pixel/chat/README.md

 say prints text to the console.

-Variables inside text are replaced automatically.
+Variables inside ! ... ! are replaced with their values.

 Example: